 When he was 14, the family moved to the Sparkbrook district of Birmingham and Rod attended Moseley grammar school.
-After working for the Co-operative Insurance Society for 18 months, he became a full-time musician.
+After graduation he worked for the Co-operative Insurance Society for 18 months, before he became a full-time musician.
 He had formed an acoustic guitar group, the Clifftones, with friends Glen Dale and Barry Pritchard.
 In 1963 they went electric, with Rod mastering the bass guitar; they added a drummer and keyboards player.
 They were managed by the flamboyant concert promoter Reg Calvert, who prevailed upon them to accompany a singer Calvert had renamed “Robbie Hood”.
 The Clifftones inevitably became the Merry Men, dressed in jerkins and green tights.

 They emerged at the end of this period as the Fortunes Rhythm Group.
 By now, Rod had dropped the name Bainbridge and chosen Allen from a telephone directory.
 They worked up a series of songs associated with Dionne Warwick, Gene Pitney and Broadway theatre.
 So eclectic was their repertoire that Calvert would often challenge an audience: “Name any tune and if the Fortunes can’t play it, you win five shillings!”
 Founder guitarist Pritchard later admitted: “Reg held competitions and, if people shouted a number that we couldn’t do, he would pay them half-a-crown.
 It was no big deal.
 There might be 20 people shouting out, so Reg would pick out numbers that we knew.”